Rouslan/NTracer/doc/ntracer.rst

         Set the value of :py:attr:`max_reflect_depth`.

-        If the scene has been locked by a :py:class:`.render.Renderer`, this function will raise an exception instead.
+        If the scene has been locked by a :py:class:`.render.Renderer`, this method will raise an exception instead.

         :param integer depth: The new value.

+    .. py:method:: set_shadows(shadows)

+        Set the value of :py:attr:`shadows`

+        If the scene has been locked by a :py:class:`.render.Renderer`, this method will raise an exception instead.

+        :param boolean shadows: The new value.

     .. py:attribute:: aabb_max